guettli/programming-guidelines/README.rst

 Checks vs Logs
 ..............

-Checks are for operators and logs are for developeres.
+Checks are for operators and logs are for developers.

 Since there are always some temporary network failures, checks help more than logs do.